 PRACTICE AREA: Estate Planning & Probate

-Mr. Musial is a member of the Firm’s Estate Planning & Probate Department.
+Mr. Musial is a member of the Estate Planning and Probate Department.
 He is licensed to practice in Ohio and Florida and has over 35 years of experience in estate planning, long-term care planning, and wealth preservation.
 He focuses his practice on estate planning, including income tax, estate tax, gift tax, generation-skipping transfer tax, charitable, family and business succession planning; estate administration; drafting of wills, trust agreements, powers of attorney and associated documents, elder law, probate law, and real estate.

 He received a Bachelor of Science degree in General Business from Miami University, and a Juris Doctor degree from Capital University Law School (graduating with the Order of the Curia, an academic honors society).

 Mr. Musial is a member of the Cleveland Metropolitan Bar Association, Ohio State Bar Association, and Florida State Bar Association (including membership in each Association’s respective Probate and Estate Planning Section), the National Academy of Elder Law Attorneys, and other related organizations.